Actions

 Last updated

-When a user clicks buttons, text, or containers on your form, you can trigger a wide variety and sequence of actions to occur.
+When a user clicks , , or on your form, you can trigger a wide variety and sequence of actions to occur.

 This action runs before any other action you specify.
 It will validate all of the field entries on the current step and short-circuit any subsequent actions if it catches a validation error (missing field value, failed custom validation rule, etc.)